directus/directus/docs/guides/extensions/endpoints-api-proxy.md

 ---
-description: 'Learn how to proxy a third-party API with a custom endpoint.'
+description: Learn how to proxy a third-party API with a custom endpoint.
 contributors: Kevin Lewis
 ---